1100011Dawg/Obsidian_Dawson/School/IB History/US Foriegn Policy.md

 #### Treaty of Versailles
 #### Henry Cabot Lodge
 #### Zimmerman Telegram
+ - A telegram from Germany that resulted in the US starting WW1
+ - Wanted to know if Mexico would be ally against the United States
+ - Was sent on English Lines
 #### U.S. Declaration of War
  - Wanted to maintain it´s isolationist stance
  - Started due to the Zimmerman Telegram to Mexico about allying against the United States.
 On British Lines.